Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Damage: 8d12
 - Accuracy: -2
 - Speed: 12
-- Special: You may Block as a Speed 5 Interrupt with a Gunbai.
-Blocking weapons with a Gunbai reduces their damage by 50%, rather than 25%.
+- Special: Blocking weapons with a Gunbai reduces their damage by 50%, rather than 25%.

 ###### Kusari-gama (Blunt, Chain)
 A weapon that consists of an adapted kama on a narrow metal chain with a heav, typically iron, weight on one end.
 Some shinobi have been known to replace the kama with a heavy metal spike.